Destinations, The U.K., Tips and Tricks

 Regent Street Christmas Lights

-However, I must admit, with so much to do and so little time, it can get a little overwhelming.
+When the Christmas lights switch on, every shop window suddenly looks like the North Pole and the air smells like chocolate and wine, the festive cheer of London is nothing if not contagious.
+Arguably one the best places in the world to enjoy a jubilant city break, the city is always bursting with winter and attractions and activities to indulge.
+However, I do admit, with so much to do and so little time, it can get a little overwhelming.
 Should you watch a show in the warmth of a lavish theatre?
-Sip festive drinks and lively bar?
+Sip festive drinks at a lively bar?
 Embrace the cold in a pair of ice skates?
+The opportunities to bring magic to your life are almost endless.

-Therefore here is the perfect guide to enjoying London during the season of giving – with a list of everything you can experience across November and December to fully immerse in the joyful celebrations.
+Therefore here is the perfect guide to enjoying London during the season of giving – with a list of everything you can experience to fully immerse in the joyful celebrations.

 Celebrating Christmas In London Pintrest Pin